This post may contain affiliate links. Please see my disclosure policy for more details.

-Not only does it boast a 17-hectare botanic garden with around 3,000 species of native flora, bushland walking tracks, a treetop walkway and multiple cafes, but the views over Perth city and the Swan River are absolutely stunning, especially at sunrise or sunset.
+Not only does Kings Park boast a 17-hectare botanic garden with around 3,000 species of native flora, bushland walking tracks, a treetop walkway and multiple cafes, but the views over Perth city and the Swan River are absolutely stunning, especially at sunrise or sunset.

 2. Spend a Day in Fremantle

-A day out in Fremantle was always one of my favourite things to do in Perth when I lived there.
-A historic seaside port less than half an hour from the city by train, Fremantle is full of lovely old Colonial buildings and has a fun, artistic vibe.
+A day trip to Fremantle is one of my top recommended things to do in Perth.
+A historic seaside port less than half an hour from the city by train, Fremantle is full of beautiful Colonial buildings and has a fun, artistic vibe.

-Pay a visit to Fremantle Prison or the Maritime Museum and Shipwreck Galleries, wander around the harbour, enjoy an alfresco lunch or coffee along Cappucino Strip on South Terrace or lounge around on Bathers Beach.
+If you’d rather do your own thing, you could enjoy an alfresco lunch or coffee along Cappucino Strip on South Terrace or take it easy on Bathers Beach.

-If you visit on a Friday, Saturday or Sunday don’t miss the colourful Fremantle Markets on the corner of South Terrace and Henderson Street.
-For more information, read my post on how to spend a day in Fremantle.
+If you visit on a Friday, Saturday or Sunday, don’t miss the colourful Fremantle Markets on the corner of South Terrace and Henderson Street.

 3. Go Dolphin Spotting on the Swan River

-I’d looked into many things to do in Perth before I got there, but dolphin spotting was something I’d heard of.
-I had no idea that dolphins lived in the Swan River until I was strolling along the water’s edge one day and spotted them arching out of the water.
+I had no idea that dolphins lived in the Swan River in Perth until I was strolling along the water’s edge one day and spotted them arching out of the water!

 I mean, wild dolphins just a five-minute walk away from the city centre?
 It’s just showing off really!

-Try walking along Riverside Drive between the Supreme Court Gardens and Langley Park and keeping your eyes peeled; I regularly spotted dolphins along that stretch, particularly in the morning.
+My favourite spot was Riverside Drive, between the Supreme Court Gardens and Langley Park.
+I regularly spotted dolphins along that stretch, particularly in the morning.

 My personal favourite, purely for the atmosphere, is Scarborough Beach.
 Bars and restaurants line the road behind the beach, yet there’s enough space to find a quiet spot away from the crowd.

-For a quieter location, City Beach is equally stunning but with just a couple of beachside eateries.
-Head to Clancy’s Fish Pub for lunch or to watch the sun set over the Indian Ocean with a drink in your hand.
+For a quieter location, City Beach is equally stunning, and also has a couple of beachside eateries.
+Head to Clancy’s Fish Pub for lunch or to watch the sunset over the Indian Ocean with a drink in your hand.